aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 3. Next type in start and click on **Start Experiment** again to confirm you want to start the experiment.
 {{< img "confirmstart.png" "Confirm Start" >}}

 This will take you to the running experiment, in the detail section of the experiment under state you should see the experiment is initializing.
-Once the experiment is running, lets go back to the RDP session and observer the task manager graph.
+Once the experiment is running, lets go back to the RDP session and observe the task manager graph.

 Watch the CPU percentage, it should hit 100% for a few minutes and then return back to 0%.
 Once we have observed the action we can logout of the Windows Instance and hit CTRL + C on the window you ran the port forwarding command to close the session.

 {{< img "WindowsStressed.png" "Windows Stressed" >}}

-To clean up this lab, delete the CloudFormation Stack named CPUStress.
+## Learning and improving

 Congrats for completing this lab!
-In this lab you walked through running an experiment that took action within a Windows EC2 Instance using AWS Systems Manager.
+In this lab you walked through running an experiment that took action within a Windows EC2 Instance using AWS Systems Manager and a custom run command.
 Using the integration between Fault Injection Simulator and AWS Systems Manager you can run scripted actions within an EC2 Instance.
 Through this integration you can script events against your applications or run other choas engineering tools and frameworks.

+Since this instance wasn't doing anything there aren't any actions.
+To think about how to use this to test a hypothesis and make an improvement consider building custom SSM scripts to run custom scenarios.
+We will conver some of these in the **Common Scenarios** section.

+## Cleanup

+If you created an additional `CpuStress` CloudFormation stack in the **FIS SSM Setup** section, make sure to delete that stack.